 Financial liabilities have the following measurement categories: (a) held for trading which also includes financial derivatives, and (b) other financial liabilities.

 Liabilities held for trading are carried at fair value with changes in value recognised in profit or loss for the year (as finance income or finance costs) in the period in which they arise.
 Other financial liabilities are carried at amortised cost.

-The Group designates certain financial liabilities as hedges of a particular risk associated with highly probable forecast transactions (cash flow hedge - Note 30, section 'Currency Risk').
+The Group designates certain financial liabilities as hedges of a particular risk associated with highly probable forecast transactions (cash flow hedge - Note 31, section 'Hedging of currency risk').